hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Gilead, and his life, Alain and Cuthbert, the battle at Jerico hill.
 More steps.
 The lovely girl at the window — his true and only love Susan.

-He perceives distinctive smells, sounds, voices for each moment, each conversation.
+He perceives distinctive smells of lost memories, distant voices from a distant past, thoughts unspoken in old dreams.

 Eluria, the Mohaine desert, Jake (Go then!
 There are other worlds than these), the Man in Black — he shivers.
 The lobstrosities (Dad-a-chum?
 Dum-a-chum?) and